CumulusNetworks/docs/content/cumulus-linux-44/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

 For more information on `tcpdump`, read the {{<exlink url="http://www.tcpdump.org/#documentation" text="documentation">}} and the {{<exlink url="http://www.tcpdump.org/manpages/tcpdump.1.html" text="man page">}}.

-The following example incorporates a few `tcpdump` options:
+The following example incorporates `tcpdump` options:

 - `-i bond0` captures packets from bond0 to the CPU and from the CPU to bond0
 - `host 169.254.0.2` filters for this IP address